 How many sessions will I need?

-No one size fits all, unfortunately.
-Number of sessions will depend on the complexity of your condition and how much can be self-managed.
+No one size fits all unfortunately.
+The number of sessions required will depend on the complexity of your condition and how much can be self-managed.
 Our Physio's will be sure to discuss your ongoing management plan with you during your first session.

 When should I book in post baby?

-We recommend between 4-6 weeks postpartum, but it's entirely up to you.
+We recommend booking in approximately 6 weeks postpartum, but it's entirely up to you.
 If your delivery was challenging, the earlier the better and same goes if you are feeling up to it come in as soon as able.
 Please don't put too much pressure on yourself however.
 We understand how difficult it is to get out the door.
 We are here for you when you're ready.

 I have my period, is it ok to still book in?